onfe/Completionist/README.md

-**Completionist is not finished, please check out the roadmap for details**
+**⚠️ Completionist is not finished, please check out the To-Do for details**

 ![Completionist Banner](doc/Header.svg)